 Who Can Help?

 Sadly, there are not many organized bird-lovers or bird-watching tour groups operating out of the Gulf Shores area.
 If you do want to connect with some local bird enthusiasts however, try contacting the Hummer Bird Study Group and see if they have any operations coming up in this area.

 Wild Native Tours does offer tours through the Bon Secour Wildlife Refuge.
 Though not entirely bird-focused, the guides do know their animals well and will be happy to teach you more about both the local and visiting avians.

 Celebrate Nature with Harris Vacation Rentals

-Whether your idea of being at one with nature is watching birds, walking the Alabama Coastal Birding Trail, waking up to the waves, or staying far out of the big cities, Harris Properties has a home waiting for you, perfect times for migration.
+Whether your idea of being at one with nature is watching birds, walking the Alabama Coastal Birding Trail, waking up to the waves, or staying far out of the big cities, Harris Vacation Rentals has a home waiting for you, perfect times for migration.
 Call us at 1-877-446-4853 to set up your stay today!